Free Settler or Felon

 The Royal George was a two-deck ship built at Hull in 1820, copper-sheathed in 1831, and owned by Samuel Moates of 49 Lower Shadwell.

-Prisoners of the Royal George came from counties throughout England.
-They were held on prison hulks prior to embarking on the Royal George in July 1828.
+The convicts came from counties throughout England.
+They were held on prison hulks prior to embarking on the ship in July 1828.

 Departure